-Recent solo exhibitions include: the Burnet Gallery, Le Méridien Chambers in Minneapolis the Tweed Museum in Duluth, Minnesota; and Passions at theAthenaeum in La Jolla, CA. She has also exhibited at national and international venues, including Chapman Art Center at Cazenovia College in New York and Talgut die Schönen, in Kunste, Germany.
-In 2015, her solo exhibition, 122 Conversations, will commence in Duluth and continue through 2017 traveling to Canada, Sweden, Russia, Japan and Iraqi Kurdistan.
-This year important group shows include Blood Memoirs at the Tweed Museum, curated by Amber-Dawn Bear Robe and the Burnet Gallery’s group show at Select Fair NYCduring Frieze Week in New York City.
-Recent public projects and private art commissions include: I Know You public collaborative drawing, as a visiting artist, for the Walker Art Center’s Free First Saturday and Projecting the City, for Northern Spark at the Weisman Art Museum.
+Recent solo exhibitions include: 122 Conversations in Ohara Isumi-City, Japan; Petrozavodsk, Russia; Växjö, Sweden at the Växjö Konsthall; Rania, Iraqi Kurdistan at the University of Raparin and at Thunder Bay Art Gallery in Thunder Bay, Canada.
+Scrolls from the 122 Conversations exhibition are currently installed at both terminals in the Minneapolis Saint Paul International Airport.
+Layers at Burnet Gallery, Le Méridien Chambers in Minneapolis; Composite Portraits at the Tweed Museum in Duluth, Minnesota; and Passions at theAthenaeum in La Jolla, CA. She has also exhibited at national and international venues, including Chapman Art Center at Cazenovia College in New York and Talgut die Schönen, in Kunste, Germany.
+Recent group shows include Someone Else’s Story at Burnet Gallery;Blood Memoirs at the Tweed Museum, curated by Amber-Dawn Bear Robe and the Burnet Gallery’s group show at Select Fair NYCduring Frieze Week in New York City.
+Recent public projects and private art commissions include: I Know You public collaborative drawing as a visiting artist for the Walker Art Center’s Free First Saturday and Projecting the City, for Northern Spark at the Weisman Art Museum.